Kicking Techniques

 May also be applied with the sole of the foot or the back of the heel.

-Spinning Hook Kick / Dwi Huryeo Chagi / 뒤 후려 차기 is the most common form of this kick, which is usually executed as a 180° Hook Kick in modern Olympic Kyorugi rather than as a full spin.
+Spinning Hook Kick / Dwi Huryeo Chagi / 뒤 후려 차기 (“Dwee Hoo-L’Yuh Chah-Gee”) is the most common form of this kick, which also goes by the name “Back Hook Kick”.

 Modified Examples: